-5.1.
-Data Mapping Generator
+5.1 Data Mapping Generator

-Converting from one data representation to another is both time-consuming and labor-intensive.
+Converting from one data representation to another is both timeconsuming and labor-intensive.
 The user is already involved getting the raw data into a form the visualization tool can interpret.
 Adding another conversion process for generating the mappings would not be acceptable for large amounts of data.
-Generators are a set of analytic tools that aid in the creation of the metadata needed for the data mapping process, either automatically or semi-automatically (i.e., with user input).
+Generators are a set of analytic tools that aid in the creation of the metadata needed for the data mapping process, either automatically or semiautomatically (i.e., with user input).
 The data mapping generator is not only responsible for generating the numeric form of the data for the visualization tool, but also for creating the mappings from the particular data type to the numeric values.

 For example, to display nominal variables using numeric displays, one way is to map the nominal values to numbers, i.e. assign order and spacing to the nominal values.
 This could be driven by a data mapping generator that deals with nominal values.
-One example of such a data mapping generator is described in [MH99].
+One such example of a data mapping generator could be an implementation of [23].

-5.2.
-Data Processing Helpers
+5.2 Data Processing Helpers